Sail TRIM AGAIN & the United Nations Sustainability Goals

 We pride ourselves on delivering a guest experience that not only takes into account the joy of being on the water but also is an educational experience, relating to the area’s history, natural history, wildlife and challenges to sustaining these resources.
 While our Sailing experiences, oar and electric tenders leave a minimal carbon footprint our motor yacht tours do.
 To reduce our carbon footprint we govern the speed of our motor vessel and maintain and tune the motors to be efficient.
-We find it extremely important to engage our guests with our on-board specialists to understand how we can all play a positive part in preserving the areas we explore.
+We find it extremely important to engage our guests in understanding how we all can play a positive part in preserving the areas we explore.
 Encouraging our guests to learn about the ecology, environment, wildlife and historic environments we feel is the first step as a provision of hands-on experiences that further amplify the importance of sustainability.

 GOALS: TO: Reduce carbon footprint through the emphasis on sailing and electric propulsion.

 Protect wildlife from distrubance including noise, physical contact.